lalithvenkat/My-works/Bda Task 1/Readme.md

     ##    h    t    u
     ## 6147  723 1472

-#### From the above we can see frequencies of various house types
+From the above we can see frequencies of various house types

 ### Scatter plots

 ### scatter plot of houseprice by landsize

-### here i have installed gglpot2 package to use the ggplot function
+Here i have installed gglpot2 package to use the ggplot function

 ``` r
 ggplot(housing,aes(Price,BuildingArea, col = Landsize),xlim(500000,2000000),ylim(0,500))+ geom_point()+ggtitle("House price by landsize")